dzyla/Follow_Relion_gracefully/README.md

 * If you're running Hugo remotely but don't have write permission to the folder, the website won't update.
 Try other options such as changing the folder permissions, running Hugo on your computer, or connecting via port tunneling.
 * If you don't like how the plots look like (colors, FSC scales, etc) you can try modifying the `follow_relion_gracefully_lib.py` file.
 All jobs should relatively well described.

+* Mac support was not tested.
+I assume that is similar to Linux enough that once conda envirment is set it should work as expected.
+If not, please let me know!
 * Finally, not all Tomo jobs are currently supported, but I hope to have access to pre-calculated data soon so I can include them.

 ## To-do:memo:

-* Preview of the remaining Tomo jobs
+* Preview of the remaining Tomo jobs (need access to fully calculated project)
 * Preview of non-default jobs (Multi-Body, External, Particle subtractions)

 * Better volume preview
+* Better data visualization, more statistics, everything publication-ready
 * Possibility to download volumes (*ala* cryoSPARC) (Is it really necessary?)

-* Follow job flow (what is input and output from current job)
+* Job flow chart overview.
+Who is father of whom and which jobs are realted.

 * Can you run Relion *via* static website generator? (probably not)
 * Optimization of speed and RAM usage